cordcutters/markcord/README.md

 - `markcord-noembed` (used for URLs/masked URLs that have embeds disabled alongside `markcord-url`)
 - `markcord-spoiler`
 - `markcord-revealed` (used for revealed spoilers alongside `markcord-spoiler`)
+- `markcord-pre`
+- `markcord-code`

-The default stylesheet can be found [here](https://github.com/cordcutters/markcord/blob/main/style.css)
+The default stylesheet can be found [here](https://github.com/cordcutters/markcord/blob/v2/style.css)
 ### Overriding event behaviour
 By default, the library sets some events for elements such as emojis, spoiler or URLs to implement certain behaviours.